-1203.1D SERVICE DELIVERY MODEL
+1203.1C SERVICE DELIVERY MODEL

 For the rate and reimbursement methodology see MSM Chapter 700, Rates.
-For POS claims refer to the Magellan Pharmacy Billing Manual, and for Medicaid Management Information System (MMIS) claims refer to the Magellan Nevada Medicaid Billing Manual at https://nevada.fhsc.com.
+For POS claims refer to the Pharmacy Manual, and for Medicaid Management Information System (MMIS) claims refer to the Nevada Medicaid and NCU Billing Manual (Billing Manual).

-- 1. Institutional settings - a.
-Medical/Surgical, Specialty and Psychiatric Hospitals All pharmacy services are included in the daily per diem rate for inpatient services, which are billed thought MMIS. - b.
+1. Institutional settings

+- Medical/Surgical, Specialty and Psychiatric Hospitals All pharmacy services are included in the daily per diem rate for inpatient services, which are billed thought MMIS. - b.
 Long Term Care (LTC) - 1.
 Nursing Facilities (NF) Legend pharmaceutical services are excluded from the daily per diem facility rate.
 This includes compound prescriptions and Total Parental Nutrition (TPN) solution and additives.
 Legend pharmaceuticals are billed directly by a licensed pharmacy through POS.